 This paper investigates the higher-order readings of wH-questions.
 First, drawing on evidence from questions with necessity modals or collective predicates, I showed that sometimes a wH-question can only be completely addressed by a GQ and must be interpreted with a higher-order reading.
 Next, I argued that the GQs that can serve as complete answers to questions must be homogeneously positive.
-Incorporating this constraint into the meaning of a H-shifter, I proposed that higher-order readings arise if the H-shifter converts the wh-restrictor into a set of higher-order meanings and if the wH-phrase binds a higher-order trace.
+Incorporating this constraint into the meaning of a H-shifter, I proposed that higher-order readings arise if the H-shifter converts the wH-restrictor into a set of higher-order meanings and if the wH-phrase binds a higher-order trace.
 Accordingly, higher-order readings are unavailable if the application of the H-shifter is blocked, either by the atomicity constraint of the singular feature [sG] in singular nouns, or by the cardinality constraint of numerals in numeral-modified nouns.

 Further, a puzzle arose that singular-marked and numeral-modified questions admit disjunctive answers but not conjunctive answers.
 I provided two explanations to this asymmetry.
 In the uniform approach, these questions admit disjunctions because some disjunctions (but no conjunction) may satisfy the atomicity/cardinality requirement.
-In the reconstruction approach, the wn-complement is reconstructed, which gives rise to local uniqueness and yields contradictions for conjunctive answers.
+In the reconstruction approach, the wH-complement is reconstructed, which gives rise to local uniqueness and yields contradictions for conjunctive answers.

-Acknowledgement This paper significantly expands on Xiang 2019.
-For helpful discussions, I thank Luis Alonso-Ovalle, Lucas Champollion, Gennaro Chierchia, Danny Fox, Manuel Križ, Floris Roelofsen, Vincent Rouillard, Benjamin Spector, Bernhard Schwarz, the audiences at Georg-August-Universitüt Göttingen and Ecole Normale Supérieure, the audience and abstract reviewers of the 22nd Amsterdam Colloquium, and two anonymous reviewers of Natural Language Semantics.
+Acknowledgement This paper significantly expands on Xiang 2019 published in Proceedings of the 22nd Amsterdam Colloquium.
+For helpful discussions, I thank Luis Alonso-Ovalle, Lucas Champollion, Gennaro Chierchia, Danny Fox, Michael Glanzberg, Manuel Križ, Floris Roelofsen, Vincent Rouillard, Benjamin Spector, Bernhard Schwarz, the audiences at the Spring 2019 Rutgers Seminar, Georg-August-Universitüt Göttingen, and Ecole Normale Supérieure, the audience and the abstract reviewers of the 22nd Amsterdam Colloquium, and two anonymous reviewers of Natural Language Semantics.
 All errors are mine.